theodi/ODI/howto/node-branding.md

 <script src="http://theodi.org/nodes/{node}/badge.js"></script>
 ```

-The node field in the path above is the one for your node page on http://theodi.org.
+The node field in the path above is the one for your node page at http://theodi.org/nodes.